Panasonic GX80 versus Leica CL

 Both the GX80 and the CL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GX80 replaced the earlier Panasonic GX7, while the CL does not have a direct predecessor.

 So what is the bottom line?
-Is there a clear favorite between the Panasonic GX80 and the Panasonic GX80?
+Is there a clear favorite between the Panasonic GX80 and the Leica CL?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DMC-GX80: